ipekbensu/scientific_python_intro_tutorial/presentation_2/presentation.md

     - environment manager
     - compilers are never needed (using already compiled form, i.e. binaries)
     - provide dependency checks: ensures that the environment will work properly
-    - windows?...

 --

 Installing Python packages used to be hard (especially on Windows), but this has been improved a lot!

-In most cases you will not have any issue installing packages, but to be safe - use project specific environments (will be discussed later)
+In most cases you will not have any issues installing packages, but to be safe - use project specific environments (will be discussed later)

 ---
 ### <span style="color:purple">Conda and Anaconda</span>